Franciline/Personal-Projects/README.md

 # Personal-Projects

 ## Description
-In this repository you will find all of the personal project I have worked on!
+In this repository you will find all of the personal projects I have worked on!

 ## Projects
 ### [flags.py](https://github.com/Franciline/Personal-Projects/tree/main/Flags-pixel-animation)